vahonorato/HOD_in_TNG300/README.md

 - HOD5_proyect_CF.ipynb is the script to compute correlation function (for a clustering measurement) of our sample, you can try connecting it with the five-parameters HOD model.

 - HOD_project_presentation.pdf is the presentation pdf

+If you need the data, feel free to contact me.